surabhi001/Expanse_tracker/README.md

 This website helps to track your daily, monthly and yearly expanses.

 Other Basic features in this site are:-
-Login/Signup
+Login/Signup,
-Record daily transactions
+Record daily transactions,
-Multiple expense categories like food, shopping, gift, etc Plan budget based on shopping habits
+Multiple expense categories like food, shopping, gift, etc, Plan budget based on shopping habits,
-Easy to read and visualize expense reports
+Easy to read and visualize expense reports,
 Get notified of recurring bills and transactions before the due date.
 Keep track of savings to meet your financial goals